Skip to content

 • Transfer to Phone: The call will be transferred to the specified external phone number (the “External Phone” field) after the timeout is reached (the “Timeout” field).

 • Transfer to Queue: The call will be transferred to the calls’ queue (the “Queue” field).
+Read more about the Queue section in the following Knowledge Base article.

 • Transfer to SIP trunk: The call will be transferred to the specified trunk (the “SIP trunk” field) under the particular trunk number (the “Trunk Number” field) after the timeout is reached (the “Timeout” field).
 Read more about the SIP Trunk option in this Knowledge Base article.